 Use the information and resources on this page to answer your questions.

 Carefully read the following as it contains some time-sensitive information about enrolling in classes and navigating other start-up matters.

 This Student Services Center explains how to enroll online via MyPack Portal.

 The standard full-time graduate course load is 9 hours for all programs with the possible exception of the final semester in your degree program.
 See Policies and Graduate School Regulations for more information.
 As a reminder, audited courses do not count towards full-time enrollment nor towards the student’s Graduate Plan of Work (GPOW).

 Your first step is to review the curricular requirements for your degree program, including any specific requirements for the first semester.
-If you’ve been offered a teaching assistantship, be sure to read the Essential Info for New Teaching Assistants page as well, as you may have additional requirements.
+If you’ve been offered a teaching assistantship, be sure to read the TA/RA contract and meet early with your appointment supervisor.
 You’ll register for your classes via your MyPack Portal, which you’ll be able to access once the Graduate School has received and processed your official transcripts.
 The online registration system will indicate which graduate (500-level and above) courses are scheduled for the fall/spring semester.
 Feel free to contact the instructor if you’d like to know more about a particular course.

 This Office of Information Technology explains how to use your Unity ID and password for the first time.

 If you are not a North Carolina resident but are hoping to qualify for in-state tuition in your second year, you will need to begin the residency process right away.
 As this website explains, you will be required to complete certain “residentiary acts” a full year before you apply for residency.